Diversifying Policy Behaviors with Extrinsic Behavioral Curiosity: Extrinsic Behavioral Curiosity for QD-IRL

-The objective of QD-RL optimization in PPGA is: $g(\theta) = |c_0| f(\theta) + \sum_{j=1}^{k} c_j m_j(\theta)$, where dynamic coefficients $c_i$ balance maximizing cumulative reward $f(\theta)$ and achieving diverse measures $m(\theta)$.
-However, we observed that the fitness term $f$ heavily influences PPGA's search policy update direction, as archive improvement is primarily driven by $f$.
-PPGA frequently becomes stuck in local regions, generating overlapping solutions with only marginal improvements in the archive due to limited exploration.
-Therefore, it will explore less in other areas, as illustrated in Figure \ref{saddle}.
-Additionally, a key challenge in QD-IL is the conflict between imitation learning and diversity.
-Limited and monotone expert demonstrations lead to highly localized and sometimes misleading reward functions, further exacerbating the problem by restricting search policy updates.
-Hence, we aim to encourage the search policy to find new behavior patterns (i.e., the empty area in the policy archive).
+The objective of PPGA is based on Eq.~\ref{eq: QD objective}.
+We observe that the fitness term $f$ heavily influences PPGA's search policy update direction, as archive improvement is primarily driven by $f$.
+Therefore, PPGA frequently becomes stuck in local regions because $f$ is calculated by cumulative reward and the policy tends to converge in local optima region while lacking exploration of other regions.
+Hence, PPGA often generates overlapping solutions with only marginal archive improvement.
+Additionally, a key challenge in QD-IRL is the conflict between imitation learning and diversity.
+Limited expert demonstrations lead to behaviorally localized and sometimes misleading reward functions, further exacerbating the problem by restricting search policy updates.

+To encourage the search policy to find new behavior patterns (i.e., to explore the empty area in the policy archive), we formulate a reward function based on an indicator function over the archive, i.e. whether the behavior cells has already been explored or not.
+Since policies and environments are often stochastic, Lemma \ref{lemma} provides a probabilistic guarantee for an EBC reward.
+More specifically, Lemma \ref{lemma} states that using the indicator function $\mathbb{I}(\mathbf{m} \in \mathcal{A}_{e})$ on the empty area of the current archive (denoted as $\mathcal{A}_{e}$) as the reward function in the standard PPO objective steadily increases the probability that the policy generates new behavior measures.